coufal/laravel-http-cronjob/README.md

 ## Security Considerations

 Ensure that your Bearer token is kept secure and is only known to the services that require access to trigger the scheduler.

+Currently, there is no protection against brute force attacks against the API endpoint.

 ## Contributing